rtio/blog/content/posts/from-the-beginning-until-today-the-php-infrastructure-story.md

 **Shared servers** - At this time, we start using version control, like final_version_3.zip and uses the old but gold S/FTP to deploy our sites.
 We didn't care a lot about security and performance, after all, they were very cheap, and our bosses approved.

 **VPS** - Here we start thinking about deploy strategies, SSH, and security.
 At least, we had more control here.

-Youngerhood
+# Youngerhood

-**IaaS** - Infrastructure as s Service.
+**IaaS** - Infrastructure as a Service.
 In mid-2010, becoming popular, IaaS start to be part of our lives.
 AWS, Azure, Google Cloud, these giants provide many services to make our day better, but of course, not cheap at all.

 **Docker** - In weak words, Docker is a tool that wraps our application as a virtual machine does, but the main difference is, it shares the host machine resources.
 Docker runs with minimal programs and local resources, just what it needs for its proposals, such as webserver, and developer environment.
 If you need more details about what Docker means you can take a look [here](https://blog.usejournal.com/what-is-docker-in-simple-english-a24e8136b90b).